MakaEdgar/MEME_Trainer_4/README.md

 pip install pyqt5
 ```

 4. To load audio for dicts put txt files into folder `./tools/new_dicts` and run py script.
-Also you will need install gTTS
+Also you need to install gTTS library.
 ```
 pip install gTTS
 ```

 ## Game
+0. Set your name in `./users/user_settings.txt`
 1. Set dictionary in settings.txt
 2. execute "run.bat"
 3. press Start